BarnabasSzabolcs/pyquasargui/docs/quickstart.md

 </div>
 ```

-So, if you look into [quasar's documentation][quasardoc], `Component`'s correspond to Vue components.
+So, if you look into [quasar's documentation][quasardoc], all Vue components have their `Component` counterpart in Quasargui, with the same name.
+As an example, `<q-button/>` corresponds to `QButton`.

+### From Vue components to Component parameters

-Among a `Component` constructor's parameters,
+Among a `Component`'s constructor's parameters,

-* `children` correspond to html-style children.
+* `children` corresponds to html-style children.
 * `props` corresponds to `props` (eg. `label="ok"`, `:label="data[1]"`),
 * `events` corresponds to Vue events (eg. `@click`)
 * `classes` corresponds to `class` attribute.